udexon/Webpp/W+002_LSLVL.md

 1. Create: A new video clip may be created using any existing social media app, including TikTok, YouTube, Facebook, Tweeter, Instagram, etc, or Duniix own LSLVL module.

+2. Search: Searching LSLVL videos becomes a "interesting" (complicated) problem, as they consist of videos published via various different social media apps.

+Suppose we generalize the problem by downloading the web pages containing individual LSLVL clip to a local drive on Duniix server.
+Then the problem becomes one of searching HTML source code to extract the target video (identified by a URI).

 The following elements

 Learning